 It wouldn’t be an anniversary reissue without some extras, and there’s plenty here, including remastered sound, new liner notes, period photos, and two discs of extra material.
 Disc 2 collects b-sides from the album’s four singles.
 Remember, this was an era when CD singles were big sellers and groups often recorded an album’s worth of b-sides for every album.
-These range in quality from pointless (a live cover of “I Am The Walrus”), to curiously atypical (“D’Yer Wanna Be A Spaceman”), to great (“Fade Away” probably should have been on the album).
+These b-sides range in quality from pointless (a live cover of “I Am The Walrus”), to curiously atypical (“D’Yer Wanna Be A Spaceman”), to great (“Fade Away” probably should have been on the album).
 The third disc tacks on 17 previously unreleased songs, mostly live recordings, demos and acoustic renditions of album tracks.
 It’s an interesting companion piece, but not particularly essential or revelatory.
 The first two discs, however, are.